erma0x/computer-vision-utilities/README.md

 # utilities
-Utilities python scripts for managing and testing AuthAI &amp; pymailer projects
+Utilities python scripts for managing and testing face recognition and email automation